mfaulise/consulting/content/resume.md

 - System and process analysis
 - Planning and scoping
 - Software development in C#, Python, Ruby, Bash, and more
-- DevOps - Terraform/Terragrunt and AWS, Azur,e and GCP
+- DevOps - Terraform/Terragrunt and AWS, Azure, and GCP

 **Technologies**: AWS, Azure, and GCP.
 C#, Python, Terraform/grunt and more